 England recently started recognizing covid vaccination certificates for people vaccinated in the USA and European Union.

-England follows a travel light system which is a set of rules and requirements for travelers ENTERING the UK from abroad.
+England follows a travel light system, a set of rules and requirements for travelers ENTERING the UK from abroad.
 I have written about the system in exhausting detail here.
 Northern Ireland, Scotland, Wales, and England each have their own set of rules.

 The USA is currently an amber-list country.